inonoob/pihole-sync/README.md

 - Copy pihole_sync.sh to the folder of your choice on both PiHole nodes.
 - Update the options in the configuration section.
 - Run script as pi user on the master PiHole
-- Run script as sudo user on the slave PiHole (bock list owned by root)
+- Run script as sudo user on the slave PiHole (bocklist owned by root)
-- create cronjob on Master as pi usergadkarisid
+- create cronjob on Master as pi user
-- create cronjob on Slave as root user
+- create cronjob on Slave as root user gadkarisid